OfficeDev/Microsoft-Teams-Samples/samples/bot-virtual-assistant/echo-skill-bot/README.md

     npm install
     ```

 4) Modify the `.env` file in your project folder (or in Visual Studio Code) and fill in below details:
    - `{{MicrosoftAppType}}` - The value for app type will be `MultiTenant` only as we have configured the app registration for MultiTenant and this app (Including virtual assistant bot) supports multiple tenant only.
    - `{{MicrosoftAppId}}` - Generated while registering your application.
 (Application (client) ID) is the application app id.
    - `{{MicrosoftAppPassword}}` - Generated while registering your application.
 Also referred to as Client secret.
    - `{{MicrosoftAppTenantId}}` - Put it as blank as we are using MultiTenant app.
-   - `{{AllowedCallers}}` - ID of the application that are allowed to call this skill bot (Echo bot).
+   - `{{AllowedCallers}}` - ID of the application that are allowed to call this skill bot (Echo skill bot).
 In this case, please provide the app registration id of your main virtual assistant bot (Root Bot).
    - `{{APPINSIGHTS_INSTRUMENTATIONKEY}}` - Provide the application insights `Instrumentation Key` created in previous steps.
 (Required to log the telemetry data)
    - `{{APPINSIGHTS_CONNECTIONSTRING}}` - Provide the application insights `Connection String` created in previous steps.
 (Required to log the telemetry data)